hermonochy/Rescueland/The Planet File.md

 Atmosphere: Nitrogen 50%, Oxygen 36%, Argon 13%

-General: A visually stunning planet with bioluminescent flora, Celestara is one of the largest attractions for artists and biologists.
+General: A visually stunning planet with bioluminescent flora, Naha is one of the largest attractions for artists and biologists.

 ## Aquarion